On 'Southern Charm' Tonight, Will We See the Beginning Of the Craig/Thomas Falling Out?

 On ‘Southern Charm’ Season 4, Kathryn And Thomas Are Not…

 And while Kathryn Dennis has been clear that she still isn’t sure who to trust, she admits that Danni and Naomie, Craig’s girlfriend, are the two people on Southern Charm that she knows have her back.
-Also, on the main cast, Craig is a big supporter, which is perhaps why Craig was the spoiler at Thomas Ravenel’s polo event.
+Also on the main cast, Craig is a big supporter, which is perhaps why Craig was the spoiler at Thomas Ravenel’s polo event.

-Kathryn explains why she spoke with Danni on last week’s Southern Charm, simply explaining Danni never betrayed her, and signed back onto Southern Charm simply to make sure someone was there who would speak out on Kathryn’s behalf.
+Kathryn explains why she spoke with Danni on last week’s Southern Charm, simply explaining Danni never betrayed her and signed back onto Southern Charm simply to make sure someone was there who would speak out on Kathryn’s behalf.

 “I will never forget that Danni did that for me.
 I thoroughly trust her.”